 - 1. Biosafety certificate approvals.

 - 2. Import/export of biohazardous materials

-- 3. Biosafety training.
+- 3. Safety training.

 - 4. Biohazardous waste disposal.

-- 5. Environmental protection from biohazardous materials.
+- 5. Environmental protection.

 The IBC approves the use of all biohazardous materials at the University through the review/approval of internal biosafety certificates.
 The IBC is also responsible for monitoring the implementation of its policy as per the committee's TOR.